Skip to main content

 PhD, Political Science, Yale University

-Daniel J. Galvin is a Professor of Political Science and a Faculty Fellow at the Institute for Policy Research at Northwestern University.
+Daniel J. Galvin is a Professor of Political Science, a Faculty Fellow at the Institute for Policy Research at Northwestern University, and Director of the Workplace Justice Lab @ NU.

 His current research focuses on labor policy and politics, worker organizations, and the enforcement of labor standards.
-His new book, Alt-Labor and the New Politics of Workers’ Rights, is forthcoming with Russell Sage Foundation.
-It examines the changing nature of workers’ rights over the last half-century and the political development of alt-labor groups (nonunion, nonprofit forms of worker organization), which are supporting and organizing predominantly low-wage immigrant workers and workers of color in their fight for their rights in the political and economic arenas.
+His latest book, Alt-Labor and the New Politics of Workers’ Rights (New York: Russell Sage Foundation, 2024) examines the changing nature of workers’ rights over the last half-century and the political development of “alt-labor” groups (nonunion, nonprofit worker organizations), which are supporting and organizing predominantly low-wage immigrant workers and workers of color in their fight for their rights in the political and economic arenas.
 He also researches and writes on presidential politics, political parties, and American political development.
 Galvin is the author of Presidential Party Building: Dwight D. Eisenhower to George W. Bush (Princeton University Press), co-editor of Rethinking Political Institutions: The Art of the State (NYU Press), and has published numerous journal articles and book chapters.

 His work has been recognized with several awards, including the Emerging Scholar Award from the American Political Science Association (APSA) section on Political Organizations and Parties, the Mary Parker Follett best article prize from the APSA Politics and History section (for “From Labor Law to Employment Law: the Changing Politics of Workers’ Rights”), and the Best Paper Award from the APSA Public Policy section (for “Deterring Wage Theft: Alt-Labor, State Politics, and the Policy Determinants of Minimum Wage Noncompliance”).
 His research has been supported by the Russell Sage Foundation, the Washington Center for Equitable Growth, the Economic Policy Institute, the National Science Foundation, the AT&T Research Fellowship, the Miller Center for Public Affairs, the LBJ Foundation, and the Dwight D. Eisenhower Foundation.
 His teaching has been recognized by the E. LeRoy Hall Award for Excellence in Teaching and the R. Barry Farrell Teaching Award, and he was twice elected by the Northwestern student body to the Faculty Honor Roll.

-Galvin is currently chair of the Politics, Institutions, and Public Policy program at the Institute of Policy Research.
+Galvin is currently chair of the Policy Discourse and Decision Making program and affiliated with the Race, Poverty, and Inequality program at the Institute of Policy Research.
 He is also affiliated with the Comparative-Historical Social Science (CHSS) program and the Center for the Study of Diversity and Democracy (CSDD) at Northwestern.

 Current Research

 The New Politics of Workers’ Rights.
-Over the last several decades, as national labor law has “ossified,” the U.S. workplace has “fissured,” and precarious, nonstandard, “bad” jobs have proliferated, a growing number of workers – disproportionately low-wage immigrants, women, and people of color – have become increasingly vulnerable to exploitation and abuse in the workplace.
+Over the last several decades, as national labor law has “ossified” and precarious, nonstandard, bad jobs have proliferated, a growing number of workers – disproportionately low-wage immigrants, women, and people of color – have become increasingly vulnerable to exploitation and abuse in the workplace.
 In response, a new politics of workers’ rights has begun to emerge in new venues (state and local levels), focusing on new governing institutions (employment laws), and featuring new organizational forms (worker centers and other “alt-labor” groups), coalitions (including traditional labor unions, community groups, and social movements), and strategies (including innovative efforts to build political power for low-wage workers and their communities).
-These developments have resulted in new substantive rights and protections for workers and have helped to invigorate the labor movement, but at the same time, they have added new problems without resolving the problems produced by labor law’s drift in the first place.
-In this project, Galvin uses original quantitative and qualitative data to analyze the new policy innovations and document and assess the political development of alt-labor groups over the first two decades of the 21st century.
-This research, which has resulted in several journal articles, will appear in Galvin’s forthcoming Alt-Labor and the New Politics of Workers’ Rights (Russell Sage Foundation, 2024).
+These developments have resulted in new substantive rights and protections for workers and have helped to invigorate the labor movement, But at the same time, they have added new problems without resolving the problems produced by labor law’s drift in the first place.
+In Alt-Labor and the New Politics of Workers’ Rights, Galvin uses original quantitative and qualitative data to analyze the new policy innovations and document and assess the political development of alt-labor groups over the first two decades of the 21st century.

 Selected Publications